adrai/devicestack/README.md

 ## deviceguider
 A deviceguider emits 'plug' for new attached devices, 'unplug' for removed devices, emits 'connect' for connected devices and emits 'disconnect' for disconnected devices.
+- Emits 'connecting' and 'disconnecting' with device object.
+- Emits 'connectionStateChanged' with state and connection or device.

 ### getCurrentState
 Call with callback and it calls the callback with the current state, containing the connectionMode, the list of plugged devices and the list of connected devices.